 -- Also see Section 2.a at www.pollution-effects.info for considerable evidence of toxic effects of especially early postnatal exposures to toxins in general, including the U.S. Public Health Service reference to the “early months after birth” as a “critical period” for development of the nervous system;61 and a statement by EPA researchers that studies "have clearly demonstrated that when proliferation is actively occurring in a given region of the brain, it is vulnerable” to toxins.62 Observe in the charts below the especially rapid proliferation that takes place in the brain during the year after birth.

-Section H: Links between heavy metal (lead and mercury) exposure at levels often occurring in developed countries and autism:
+Section H: Links between autism and heavy metal (lead and mercury) exposure at levels often occurring in developed countries:

 -- In a 2015 study in which 28 elements were measured in hair of 30 children aged 4-5 with ASD and 30 controls, lead was a standout in excess levels of contaminant elements, with excess concentrations of lead found in 78% of ASD cases and in only 16% of controls; mercury was in second place, with 43% of ASD cases having excesses versus 10% in controls.63